marcinparda/nx-docker-rpi-deployment/README.md

 1. **Code Quality Checks** (`checks.yml`)

    - Runs on pull requests to master
-   - Executes `nx affected --targets=lint,build,test` to only check changed projects
+   - Executes `nx affected --targets=lint,build,test` to only check changed projects compared to the main branch so this is more for PRs than pushes to the main branch.
+Can be changed (and probably would be updated by me at some point) easily in Run affected checks step.
    - Uses Nx's dependency graph to understand what needs testing

 2. **Image Building** (`build-images.yml`)